sassoftware/esp-kubernetes/esp-cloud/operator/README.md

 Use the following helpful hints:

-     1. Install the Kafka operator following the instructions at [kafa operator](https://operatorhub.io/operator/strimzi-kafka-operator)
+1. Install the Kafka operator following the instructions at the [kafka operator](https://operatorhub.io/operator/strimzi-kafka-operator) web site.

 2. Apply the following two YAML files to your namespace to do the following:
         * Create the kafka cluster.
         * Instantiate the topic on the cluster.